-“It’s very rewarding to help people get back to doing what they love”
+“It’s very rewarding to help people get back to doing what they love.”

-Dr. Taylor offers non-surgical treatments for pain and injuries related to sports and other exercise, along with preventive measures.
+A certified family medicine physician who has also completed a fellowship in primary care sports medicine, Dr. Taylor offers non-surgical treatments for pain and injuries related to sports and other exercise, along with preventive measures.
 He also has a special interest in concussion management.

 Language(s) - English, Spanish

 With lifelong participation in sports and a childhood goal of becoming a physician, it’s no surprise Dr. Matthew Taylor chose a career in sports medicine.
 “It gives me the opportunity to be part of a team and be on the sidelines providing medical coverage.”

 Dr. Taylor’s goal is to get people back to the activities they love without drastic intervention.
 “If we can make simple changes to training regimens, lifestyle, or foot wear, and patients feel better – that’s a win.
 I try to do as much as I can conservatively and then refer to our surgeons when needed.”
 He says he is very specific when explaining to patients about their issue.
 “It’s not surprising when they leave with artwork depicting what is torn or injured.”

 Dr. Taylor likes to camp and hike with his wife and four young children.

 Primary Care Sports Medicine, Western Michigan University Homer Stryker M.D.
 School of Medicine, Kalamazoo, MI, 2012

 Family Medicine, MidMichigan Medical Center, Midland, MI, 2011

 Doctor of Medicine, University of Hawaii-Manoa, John A. Burns School of Medicine, 2008